Pulse Surveys – How to use them effectively in engagement planning

-Alternatively, a pulse survey can act as an introduction to engagement surveying.
-It can be a great way to get an initial measure of your engagement levels, and if it’s a short survey the minimal time required by employees to complete it can help encourage a greater response.
+Alternatively, a short survey can act as an introduction to engagement surveying.
+It can be a great way to get an initial measure of your engagement levels and the minimal time required by employees to complete it can help encourage a high level of responses.

 After a pulse survey, we would recommend data dissemination similar to a full survey and a review of current action planning initiatives to see how these are influencing the data.
 For employees to feel engaged with an organisation and the need for change, it is important they feel involved in making the change.
 Reviewing, sharing and tweaking your action plans accordingly utilises your employee feedback, and continues to build trust in the survey process whilst reinforcing the idea that positive change is the goal for your organisation, providing employees with organisational clarity.

 “The comments received from employees’ pulse surveys were useful, we were able to see some topics raised that we had addressed.
 We communicated a list of common topics that were raised and what we had done to try and fix this.
 This helps employees see what we do to listen and the actions we have taken.”

 – Tamara Ward, Senior Reward Advisor at Zenith

 Click here to view Zenith’s full engagement profile